 Raise it Up

-When stored in an airtight container in the fridge leftovers will stay fresh for up to 3 days.
+When stored in an airtight container in the fridge leftover fish tacos will stay fresh for up to 3 days.
 To rewarm fish place in the microwave until warm.
 Alternatively, you can bake the fish at 375 degrees for 10-15 minutes, or until warmed through.
 This both warms the fish and keeps the breading crisp unlike the microwave.

 - Coating Mix: Can be made weeks in advance and stored in a zip-lock bag at room temperature until ready to use.